 Bothet spoke: “Not that destiny, you have been marked by a king of hell, we aren’t on that level, he must have wounded you previously.”

-I kept silent and thought… I wasn’t wrong on all these recent thoughts.
+I kept silent and thought . . .
+I wasn’t wrong on all these recent thoughts.

 Artoon said: “You defeated him, but that was after being marked, we might help you out as you owe us the elements, could be a fair deal, finish the mission and we could help you devitalize him.”

+Sheryl replied unsettled and shocked, “What do you mean I owe you the elements?
+That phony ally of us, I saw with my own eyes the two remaining elements in his hands!”

+Artoon careless of the event spoke, “Those elements must be placed on our altars and we only have the accursed water from the river.
+Whoever that spirit was, fooled you.”

-As I contemplated the situation, I couldn’t help but think, "Oh no, not another partnership with another demon."
+As I contemplated the situation, I couldn’t help but think, Oh no, not another partnership with another demon.
 With Lilith already causing enough trouble, and Paimon seemingly plotting against me in the shadows after our intense battle, I felt overwhelmed.
 His recent surrender left me questioning his motives.
 Was it all just an act to deceive me further?
 The uncertainty gnawed at me as I tried to make sense of the complicated web of alliances and betrayals surrounding me.

 I had no idea of what was going on and probably Lilith lied to me.
 I decided to get back to my ally, The Soul Demonica.